▼ ► Where does the brand name Tartex originate?

 Tartex devoted itself to full declaration: The list of ingredients of Tartex products includes all ingredients that are used for the product.
 We even indicate processing aids in our lists of ingredients.
 Compound ingredients are listed with all their individual ingredients.
 The list of ingredients shows possible use of ingredients of animal origin like milk or butter.

 All our Tartex Export spreads are gluten-free, egg-free, lactose-free and vegetarian.
-Here is an overview of these products.

 ▼ ► Why is palm oil used in some Tartex products?